Nsfr750/nsfr750.github.io/en/about.md

 ## My Journey

-I've been programming for over a decade, working on everything from web applications to embedded systems.
+I have been programming for 30 years, working on everything from web applications to embedded systems.
 My journey in technology has been driven by curiosity and a desire to solve real-world problems through code.

 ## Technical Expertise